-The parties hereby agree that for the duration of this agreement the district will annually make professional development available for each Class I and Class II employee equivalent to at least three (3) regular work days for each employee. for each of the years of this agreement: 2008-09.
-2009-10, and 2010-11.
+The parties hereby agree that for the 2011-12 school year the district will make professional development available for each employee equivalent to at least three (3) regular work days for each employee (15 hours).
+For the 2012-13 school year the district will make twenty (20) hours of professional development available for each employee.